Together We Rise is now

 As of now the legality of it is setting in.
 But I’m hoping during my times of high trauma response it may support me in knowing that I am now in a different place with a different family and that I’m safe.

-9. Is there anything else you would like to share about your adoption experience?
+9. Is there anything else you would like to share about your adult adoption story experience?

 “To the little me that I didn’t get to be.